 Update: Article updated to include new pictures and information.
 News piece below initially published 30th May 2017.

 Many users have embraced the ‘UltraWide’ 21:9 aspect ratio and the experience it brings when gaming, watching movies or simply for desktop productivity (and so-called productivity).
 Users are then faced with a choice between the stronger colour consistency and superior pixel responsiveness of IPS models or the superior contrast and potentially slightly lower price of VA models.
 For those who appreciate strong contrast and vibrant-looking colours, the ASUS PG35VQ of the ROG SWIFT series may well deliver just the right experience.
 Aesthetically it shares some styling elements of the PG348Q, but looks somewhat more subdued with blended matte black and grey plastics used at the front.
 There are certainly some vibrant elements, should users wish to make use of them, such as the red LED projector at the bottom.
 This projects a ROG motif (or other pattern customisable using an included stencil kit) onto the desk.
 At the rear there appears to be a psychedelic rainbow style ROG motif.
 This is ‘Aura Sync’ lighting and can be controlled and coordinated alongside other ‘Aura Sync’ peripherals using ASUS software.
-Although not shown in the current materials available, we expect the OSD (On Screen Display) control system to be similar to the PG348Q.
-With a combination of joystick and pressable buttons allowing fairly intuitive interaction with the menu system.
+The OSD (On Screen Display) control system includes a joystick and pressable buttons, allowing fairly intuitive interaction with the menu system.